BASEDBASEDBASED/trivia-engine/README.md

 • Step 8: Have fun!

-2. Technical Challenges & Solutions (5 pts)
+2. Technical Challenges & Solutions
 The biggest challenge was getting the timer to work correctly with React's state system.
 I was originally using setInterval with a direct reference to timeLeft inside the callback, but because of how js closures work, the callback would get the initial value of timeLeft and would never see it update, the timer would end up getting stuck and not working as it should be.
 The fix was switching to a chained setTimeout in a useEffect that reruns every time timeLeft changes, using setTimeLeft(t => t-1) reads the latest state value.
 The second big challenge came from the same root cause. handleTimeout was defined using useCallback with an empty dependency array, meaning it captured questions.length from the first render when the array is still empty.
 When the timer would get to 0, the app thought that the quiz had ended and would skip all remaining questions left and would go to the results page instead of the next question (if any).
 The fix was storing questions.length in a ref with a useEffect to keep it in sync.
 Refs being mutable makes it always return the current value, so advanceQuestion can read the ref and always get the correct length.